enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 Imagine the following.
 You have a _product_ and _category_ source entity type.
 When you ingest a _product_, the list of products should be updated in the generated category view and include the changes.
-This is a typical use case scenario for actions.
+This is a typical use-case scenario for actions.

 Read more about [Actions](/docs/key-concepts/actions.md)